kjarrio/SpriteExtractor/README.md

 * XAML Resource Dictionary (NoesisGUI)
 * XML (generic)

+**Future goals may also include:**
+* Bitmap Fonts of all types
+* More image formats, it currently only support PNG.
-**Future goals also include converting between different types of formats.**
+* Converting between different types of formats of sprite sheets.
+* Removing, replacing and adding images to existing sprite sheets.
+* Creating new sprite sheets from scratch.

 ## Contributing
 Pull requests are welcome and please make sure to update tests as appropriate.